ersanchez/instructional-design/licensing/outline.md

 * **Non-Commercial (NC)** - ok to copy, distribute, display, perform ...**NOT OK** to sell
 * **No Derivatives (ND)** - Ok only to use verbatim copies - no changes are authorized

+Combinations of these adders can be used to fine-tune the rights granted to the end user.

+Examples:

+* CC0
+* CC-BY
+* CC-BY-SA
+* CC-BY-NC
+* CC-BY-ND
+* CC-BY-NC-SA
+* CC-BY-NC-ND

 ## Public Domain

+## Attribution

+* Include copyright and notices
+* Cite author's name
+* Cite name or title of work
+* Cite specific CC license (if applicable)
+* Mention if the work has been altered

 ## Examples of Sites Catering to Different Licenses